willianantunes/willianantunes.com/content/blog/2022/05/2022-05-15-django-admin-authentication-using-sso-through-auth0.md

   - auth0
   - jwt
 ---
 This post is the second post of two, where I demonstrate how we can achieve SSO with Django applications for the [B2E](https://auth0.com/docs/get-started/architecture-scenarios/b2e) scenario, focused on [The Django admin site](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/) through Auth0.
-You can check the first one about [adding custom claims to JWT](https://www.willianantunes.com/blog/2022/04/add-claims-to-jwt-through-actions-on-auth0/)!
+You can check the first post about [adding custom claims to JWT](https://www.willianantunes.com/blog/2022/04/add-claims-to-jwt-through-actions-on-auth0/)!
 By the way, I gave a talk explaining the whole solution, and it's available on YouTube:

 `youtube: https://youtu.be/mgyWOq-NzSo`